mborgerson/wiki-export/wiki/NV2A_Vertex_attributes.md

 ### Inline Array

-Data uploaded through PHRAPH method NV097\_INLINE\_ARRAY.
+Data uploaded through PGRAPH method NV097\_INLINE\_ARRAY.
 The attributes are tightly packed in that buffer.
 Decoded using the attribute information.